• Skip to primary navigation

 But what if we are traveling within Brazil, what do we do about breakfast then?
 No problem!

-Hotels normally serve a plentiful breakfast, which is included within the hotel fee.
+Hotels normally serve a plentiful breakfast, which is included in the hotel fee though.

 I can guarantee that neither you nor I will go hungry down there. 🙂